Law Office of Michelle Ball Discipline,Ed 48900s Student Discipline For Harassing A Witness In A School Matter

 Students Contacting Students to Investigate

-Section 48900(o) creates a tricky situation if a student is trying to gather evidence to defend themselves in a pending expulsion matter.
-What if the student calls or texts a friend who is a “witness” against them to ask about their testimony, or question the student on what the student saw?
+A tricky situation exists for a student trying to gather evidence to defend themselves in a pending expulsion matter.
+What if the student simply calls or texts a friend to ask what they will say at the expulsion hearing?
+Or, asks what they told the school?
+Is this witness intimidation?

-Most students and parents don’t think about how such witness contact may be perceived by the student witness.
+Most students and parents do not think about how witness contact may be perceived by the student witness or their family.
+However, they should, and should tread with caution.

 Names of Witnesses Usually Withheld So Intimidation May Be Unintentional